ayoshizato/ayoshizato/README.md

 ### Hi there, I'm Anderson 👋

-I'm a Mechanical Engineer and passionate about Data and Simulation
+#### I'm a Mechanical Engineer, MASc and AI/ML enthusiast.
+I'm passionate about Data and Simulation and the way such paradigms can be used to transform our world into a better place.
+I have a special interest in Multi-Agent Systems and the way it can support decision makers in industrial and supply-chain applications.
+Also, I enjoy following the advances in Multi-Agent Systems to tackle socila and environmental issues.

 <!--
 **ayoshizato/ayoshizato** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.